-Taylor Swift trademarks voice and image to safeguard against AI deepfakes - PRESS AI WORLD
+Taylor Swift trademarks her voice and image to combat AI deepfakes - PRESS AI WORLD

 PRESSAI